As Tropical Storm Jerry churns in the Atlantic, Priscilla and a nor'easter threaten US with flooding

 Officials in the French Caribbean island of Guadeloupe warned of power outages on Thursday, noting the island’s grid is grappling with power generation issues that began earlier this week and that inclement weather would worsen them.

-A tropical storm warning was in effect for Barbuda and Anguilla, St. Barthelemy and St. Martin, and Sint Maarten.
-A tropical storm watch was in effect for Antigua, St. Kitts, Nevis and Montserrat, Saba and St. Eustatius, and Guadeloupe and the adjacent islands, the hurricane center said.
+A tropical storm warning was in effect for Barbuda and Anguilla, St. Barthelemy and St. Martin, Sint Maarten and Guadeloupe and the adjacent islands.
+A tropical storm watch was in effect for Antigua, St. Kitts, Nevis and Montserrat and Saba and St. Eustatius, the hurricane center said.

-The storm should strengthen into a hurricane late Friday.
+The storm should strengthen into a hurricane Saturday.
 The Nor'easter expected to send rain and pounding waves into the Southeast U.S. is helping steer Jerry away from the islands and into the open Atlantic, forecasters said.

 Coastal storm to bring flooding tides to southeast US coast